Glavo/fallback-jmod/README.md

 * `--runtime-path`/`-p`: Specify the runtime path described above.
   If all Jmod files you specify are in the same folder, the default value of this option is the parent folder of that folder;
   Otherwise, you must specify the runtime path explicitly.
+* `--exclude`: (`reduce` mode only)  Specify files that should not be reduced.
+  It accepts a glob list divided by `:`, and the path separator uses `/`.
+(It is implemented internally through the `ZipFileSystem::getPathMatcher`)
+  When the path matches the glob, the file guaranteed **not to be reduced**.
+* `--include-without-verify`: (`reduce` mode only) Specifies that the file will not be hash verified during reduction.
+  It accepts a glob list divided by `:`, and the path separator uses `/`.
+(It is implemented internally through the `ZipFileSystem::getPathMatcher`)
+  When the path matches the glob, as long as the file exists in the runtime path, we will reduce the file without requiring the content to match exactly.
+  We will not record its hash value and skip the verification of its hash value in restore mode.

 After the option is a list of Jmod files, declaring the Jmod files you want to process.
 In this list, you can use `*` as a wildcard at the end of the path to specify all Jmod files within that folder.